Email FacebookTwitterMenu burgerClose thin

 • Business funding.
 Investors who provide money to new businesses may be repaid by royalties on revenues from products or services sold by the business.

 Investors who receive royalty income will get the payments as long as a copyright, patent, trademark, mine, oil well or other source is generating income.
 This makes royalties a potential source of long-term and relatively stable income.
-About the only significant risk associated with investing in royalty income is the potential opportunity cost of better returns from having invested in riskier assets.
+The only significant risk associated with investing in royalty income is the potential opportunity cost of better returns from having invested in riskier assets.
 Sometimes royalties can increase sharply, as when a song gets used in the soundtrack to a popular movie or there is a big rise in energy prices.

 Investing in Royalty Trusts

 Royalty trusts that distribute 90% of their income as dividends escape the double taxation that burdens most corporations.
-Instead, investors in royalty trust shares pay taxes on the dividends at their personal rates.
-Owners of mines and wells can deduct as business expenses costs of operating their property.
+Instead, investors in royalty trust shares pay taxes on the dividends at their rates.
+Owners of mines and wells can deduct as business expenses the costs of operating their property.

-Royalty trusts don’t actually do any mining or drilling.
+Royalty trusts don’t do any mining or drilling.
 That part of the business is handled by another company.
 They allow investors to participate in the energy and mining industries without owning mines or wells.

 Investing in Royalties Through Auction Sites